Directional Design of Materials Based on the Multi-Objective Optimization: A Case Study of Two-Dimensional Thermoelectric SnSe

-What's more, in 2013, the White House announced the Materials Genome Initiative for Global Competitiveness (MGI)\cite{holdren2011materials} aiming to, significantly, accelerate the process applying the advanced materials to the marketplace.
-There are some methods to guide the discovery of thermoelectric materials computationally\cite{Gorai2017Computationally}.
-So, with the scope of this work, we aim to search for one method to discovery new stable materials, meanwhile, with the better thermoelectric performance.
+The thermoelectric devices and materials can directly convert the electricity into thermal energy for cooling or generate electrical power from waste heat, indicating that they have a great potential to reduce the environmental pollution and provide the cleaner energy.
+Moreover, the Seebeck effect can generate electrical power from waste heat described by the Seebeck coefficient and thermopower, $S=-\Delta V/\Delta T$, where $\Delta V$ is the voltage potential and $\Delta T$ is the temperature difference~\cite{Bell1457}.
+Thermopower plays an important role in the thermoelectric materials.

-Recently, bulk tin selenide (SnSe) with an extraordinary ZT of 2.6 at 923 K by Zhao \textit{et al.} \cite{zhao2014ultralow}, shed a light over the field of thermoelectric materials.
-This is mostly due to its ultralow thermal conductivity (0.3 $\sim$ 0.4 W/mK).
-This outstanding material has rapidly aroused great attention including the theoretical exploration \cite{wang2015thermoelectric,bansal2016phonon,mehboudi2016structural,skelton2016anharmonicity} and the experimental synthesis \cite{li2013single,zhang2014two,zhao2015controlled}, which taps great potential in searching the novel thermoelectric materials.
-Even though there is a controversy about the single crystalline SnSe sample and measured thermal conductivity \cite{wei2016intrinsic}, these seminal works have made a crucial step forward to high thermoelectric performance in simple and pure bulk materials without doping or phononic crystals.
-At about 810 K, SnSe undergoes a second order phase transition from the low symmetry \textit{Pnma} to high symmetry \textit{CmCm} phase shown in Fig.~\ref{fig1}(b) and (c).
-Because of quantum confinement effect, sometimes two dimensional (2D) materials have unexpected thermal \cite{xu2014length}, mechanical \cite{gao2017novel} and thermopower \cite{shimizu2016enhanced} compared with their pristine bulk materials.
-Therefore, it is interesting to explore whether the corresponding 2D SnSe may be stable and show superior thermoelectric property.
+Recently, bulk tin selenide (SnSe), which could undergo a second-order phase transition from the low symmetry \textit{Pnma} to high symmetry \textit{Cmcm} phase at 810 K, sheds a light over the field of thermoelectric materials mostly due to its ultralow thermal conductivity and ultrahigh power factor~\cite{zhao2014ultralow,Zhao141}.
+This outstanding material has rapidly aroused widespread attention in various fields including the theoretical exploration~\cite{wang2015thermoelectric,bansal2016phonon,mehboudi2016structural,skelton2016anharmonicity,PhysRevMaterials.2.054603} and the experimental study~\cite{li2013single,zhang2014two,zhao2015controlled,Chang778,wang2018defects,doi:10.1021/jacs.8b12450,doi:10.1002/aenm.201900201}. it has a great potential for studying the thermoelectric property~\cite{CHEN2018283}, which also presents a bright prospect for the development of the novel thermoelectric materials.
+Even though there is a controversy about the single-crystalline SnSe sample and measured thermal conductivity~\cite{wei2016intrinsic}, these seminal works have made a crucial step forward to the high thermoelectric performance in simple and pure bulk materials without doping or phononic crystals.
+Moreover, T. Nishimura \textit{et al.}~\cite{PhysRevLett.122.226601} revealed the convergency of new Fermi pockets of the SnSe \textit{Pnma} structure at about 0.89 GPa.
+On account of the quantum confinement effect, two dimensional (2D) materials have some unexpected properties compared with their pristine bulk counterparts~\cite{xu2014length,gao2017novel,shimizu2016enhanced}.